centrifuge/documentation/docs/interacting-with-node/api-calls-postman.md

 where `PATH-TO-CONFIG-DIR` is your location of the `config.yaml`.

 Open the Postman Desktop App and select the calls you want to make.
-You find more information on these calls via [Node API](https://centrifuge-os-node-api-1.api-docs.io/0.0.3-alpha4/).
+You find more information on these calls here: [Node API](https://centrifuge-os-node-api-1.api-docs.io/0.0.3-alpha4/).

 Please find examples for sending invoices and minting business NFTs below: